Ismael Hernández

-Ismael Alfredo Hernández Deras (born Victoria de Durango, February 20, 1964) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI) who served as Governor of the State of Durango from September 15, 2004 to September 14, 2010.

-Hernández has previously served as municipal president (mayor) and senator.
+Ismael Alfredo Hernández Deras (born 20 February 1964) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI) who served as Governor of the State of Durango from 15 September 2004 to 14 September 2010.
+Hernández previously served as municipal president (mayor) and as a senator.

-He studied at the ESIMA (Escuela Secundaria Ignacio Manuel Altamirano) in the capital, Durango.
+Born in the state capital Victoria de Durango, he studied at the city's Escuela Secundaria Ignacio Manuel Altamirano (ESIMA).
 He received an accounting degree from the Universidad Juárez del Estado de Durango, where he was a student leader.
-From 1989 until 1992, he was president of the Revolutionary Juvenile Front in Durango, and at the same time a local member of the Chamber of Deputies.
+From 1989 until 1992, he was president of the Revolutionary Youth Front in Durango.
+From 1992 to 1994, he was a member of the Congress of Durango and state president of the PRI.

-Between 1992 and 1995, he was elected into the Chamber of Deputies for the state of Durango, and during the time between 1992 and 1994, he was state president of the PRI.

-In 1994, he was elected federal deputy for Durango, ending in 1997.
-From 1995 until 1998, he was Secretary General of the "Confederación Nacional de Organizaciones Populares en Durango" and was elected a state senator between 1997 and 2000.
+In the 1994 general election, he was elected to the Chamber of Deputies for Durango's 1st district.
+From 1995 until 1998, he was Secretary General of the "Confederación Nacional de Organizaciones Populares en Durango" and was an alternate senator between 1997 and 2000.

 He was elected mayor of Durango in 1998.
 In 2000, he was elected senator.
 In 2003, he was elected governor of the state of Durango.
-He ended his tenure when he became governor of the state on September 15, 2004, until 2010.
+He ended his tenure when he became governor of the state on 15 September 2004, until 2010.

-Ismael Hernandez Deras was elected senator in the recent elections of 2012.
+Hernández Deras was elected to the Senate in the 2012 general election.